 The Garlicks is the tale of young Pandora Garlick and her family.
 Pan’s mom is a human who runs a butcher shop.
 Pan’s dad is a vampire barista.
 Pan’s baby sister, Ham, turns into a fishbat — that’s right: a fishbat — while Pan can’t turn into anything at all.
 But she can and does make comics inspired by her crazy life.

-Along with my word-verification definitions (see yesterday) and, more recently, my Twitter postlets (see tomorrow), I've made a small running thing out of sharing weird search terms that Blogger's Stats info says lead people here.
+Along with my verification-word definitions — like yesterday’s — I’ve made a small running thing out of sharing weird search terms that Blogger’s Stats info says lead people here.

-My first such post was in January; the second, in April, was titled after one of those oddball terms, as is this one.
-To cut to the chase: I can't find any record of joker lice being a thing, in Gotham City or anywhere else.
+My first such post was in January; the second one, in April, was titled after one of those oddball terms, as is this one.
+To cut to the chase: I can’t find a record of joker lice being a thing, in Gotham City or anywhere else.

-A dozen more strange — or in a couple of cases, strangely mundane — strings, some of which totally befuddle me not only inherently but in how they led people here:
+A dozen more strange — or in a couple of cases, strangely mundane — search terms, some of which totally befuddle me not only inherently but in how they led people here:

 15-year-old with a fencing sword